kerimoyle/cellml-specification/reference/informative/informB7_component3.rst

         ...
       </component>

-    Please refer to :ref:`The math element<specB_math>` section for information on the :code:`math` items and MathML format.
+    Please refer to the :ref:`math element<math>` section for information on the :code:`math` items and MathML format.

     .. container:: heading3